 In-app purchases are big business

-How quickly?
-Well, that $167 mystery charge on your credit card statement is just a tiny drop in the vast ocean of in-app revenue.
+That $167 mystery charge on your credit card statement is just a tiny drop in the vast ocean of in-app revenue.
 According to ZDNET, in 2020, users spent $380 billion on in-app purchases around the globe, and revenue from mobile apps is estimated to reach $935 billion by 2023.

 What’s more, the vast majority of apps are free to download.
 In fact, 98 per cent of Google Play’s revenue comes from free apps.
 So, when your kid begs you to let them download a “free” game, you can be pretty sure that a “free” game has the potential to cost you down the line.